hkeiken/make-utm-panos-vm/README.md

 Now a new vm named my-panos-vm should show up in the UTM app.
 However, as the option to set the serial correct was not found, this has to be done manually afterwards by doing

-1 - right click edit on the virtual machine
+- Right click edit on the virtual machine
-2 - On Devices Serial, change from "Pseudo-TTY Device" to "Built-in Terminal" and save
+- On Devices Serial, change from "Pseudo-TTY Device" to "Built-in Terminal" and save

 Now the virtual machine should be ready to boot